therenegar/launch/README.md

   ITEM=title|command and parameters|press Enter|change directory
 ```
 The last two values are 1 for selected and 0 for clear.
 Existing records that do not contain them remain compatible and default to 1|0.

-Launch! does not execute the selected program itself.
-It restores the screen, returns to the existing command interpreter, types the configured command and, when selected, supplies Enter.
-Shell commands, redirection, pipelines, batch files, executable files and deliberately unfinished command lines can therefore all be used.
-No secondary command processor is started.

-When **Change directory first** is selected, Launch! extracts the directory from the first command token.
-For C:\TOOLS\APP.EXE it types C:, presses Enter, types CD C:\TOOLS, presses Enter, and then types the complete configured command.
-The final Enter setting applies to that complete command; the preliminary drive and CD commands necessarily receive Enter.
-Commands without a path do not cause a directory change.

 ## File safety